 A: When I’m working on a project, I’ll spend three to six months planning and researching and another three to six writing, depending on the topic.
 When I’m on deadline, I write up to 20 hours a day, between 2,000 and 10,000 words a day.
 Between projects, I may go days without writing a thing.
 Weeks.
 Let’s just say routine is not one of my virtues.

 Q: What is life like when you're not writing?

 A: I sleep at night.
 And wash my hair.
 (Well, sometimes.)
-I clean closets, watch movies.
-I travel.
-I obsessively catch up with all the projects, e-mail, writing-related tasks and errands that went neglected while I was writing.
+I hang out with my kids and obsessively catch up with all the friends, cleaning, projects, e-mail, TV shows and errands I neglected while I was writing.
 But even then writing has a way of creeping in–particularly when I travel.

 On The Books

 Q: How do you choose the stories you write?

 A: They seem to choose me.
 By that I mean that they will not go away!
 Demon

 came with such undeniable force that I set everything aside and wrote its first version in three months.
 Havah